hexatod/My-Calculator/README.md

 # My Calculator 📱

 A simple Android calculator app built with Kotlin and Android Studio.
-This project is actively developed as part of a self-learning journey and technical evaluation for the **Mobile Security Bootcamp** at PT Visionet Data Internasional.

 ---